w3c/wai-media-guide/transcribing.md

   &quot;Automatic caption: Broil on high for 45 minutes.
 You should know to preheat the oven.&quot;<br>
   <em>optional illustration/picture:  fire coming from oven, or totally burned food on a broiler pan ;-)</em>]</p>

-Therefore, plan to spend time correcting automatically-generated transcription.
+Plan to spend time correcting automatically-generated transcription.

 More details on options and tools are in: Transcripts on the Web, [How to get or make transcripts [icon]]( http://www.uiaccess.com/transcripts/transcripts_on_the_web.html#justdoit).